fanout/zurl/README.md

 Description
 -----------

-HTTP client worker with ZeroMQ interface.
+HTTP and WebSocket client worker with ZeroMQ interface.

 License
 -------